-Ben Zion Black was born in Kovno, Lithuania, and immigrated to Burlington, Vermont in 1910, where he became a professional artist, a mandolin player, actor, Yiddish poet and playwright and a commercial sign maker.
+Ben Zion Black was born in Kovno, Lithuania, and immigrated to Burlington, Vermont in 1910, where he became a professional artist, a mandolin player, actor, Yiddish poet and playwright, and commercial sign maker.

 Black’s work, however, was not altogether well-received, in part because many questioned the use of angels (thought to violate the commandment prohibiting graven images) in addition to musical instruments, typically prohibited from use on the Sabbath).
 He received no further commissions to do synagogue interiors.

-Having been deeply immersed in Kovna’s rich art and theatre community, Black found opportunities in Burlington wanting, and he and Rachel moved to Boston where he painted large oil-cloth murals of adventurous scenes from movies.
+Having been deeply immersed in Kovna’s rich art and theatre community, Black found opportunities in Burlington wanting, and he and Rachel moved to Boston, where he painted large oil-cloth murals of adventurous scenes from movies.
 Rachel, however, was homesick for family, and the two relocated to Burlington in 1918.
-Black’s brother-in-law, George Saiger, owner of a large North Avenue store selling groceries, dry goods and shoes under one roof (what Saiger claimed was Burlington’s “first department store”), offered him a job making signs to put in his front windows.
+Black’s brother-in-law, George Saiger, offered him a job making signs to put in the front windows of George’s large North Avenue store, which sold groceries, dry goods and shoes under one roof (what Saiger claimed was Burlington’s “first department store”).
 Black quickly discovered he had a knack for this work that yielded a very comfortable living.
-And, in 1919, he opened B. Black – SIGNS OF THE BETTER KIND, at15 Center Street in downtown Burlington (now the site of the Daily Planet restaurant), a business he would continue to operate for the next 50 years.
+In 1919, he opened B. Black – SIGNS OF THE BETTER KIND, at 15 Center Street in downtown Burlington (today the site of the Daily Planet restaurant), a business he would continue to operate for the next 50 years.

 Ben Zion Black had a lifelong love of Yiddish, which he equated with the life’s blood of Jewish culture.
 A passion born in his Lithuanian youth inspired his indefatigable efforts to promote Yiddish culture in Burlington.
 He invited – and often underwrote – visits from prominent Yiddish scholars and performing artists.
 He assembled a collection of more than 5,000 Yiddish books and phonograph records.
 He wrote a column called “The Yiddish World” for a newsletter printed in Vermont and wrote Yiddish poetry that appeared in Yiddish newspapers and periodicals.
 He organized a 30-member mandolin orchestra; and he wrote, produced and acted in local theatrical performances.